 The Spamhaus Project

-Compromised accounts involved in operating these various pieces of criminal infrastructure have been shared with Spamhaus, who will help with remediating them.
+Compromised accounts identified from various parts of the criminal infrastructure have been shared with Spamhaus, who will support with remediation.

 Data